apitube/docs/content/use-cases/Articles/sorting.md

 ---
-slug: '/sorting/sort'
+slug: '/articles/sorting'
 ---

-# Sorting examples
+# Sorting

 Sort articles by field

 [More filter options see in API Reference](/api-reference/get-articles)

-## Sort with direction
+## Get news articles sorted by sentiment

 | Method | URL                                                                        |
 |--------|----------------------------------------------------------------------------|